HIV/AIDS: Pathophysiology

 Although the symptoms of immune deficiency characteristic of AIDS do not appear for years after a person is infected, the bulk of CD4+ T cell loss occurs during the first weeks of infection, especially in the intestinal mucosa, which harbors the majority of the lymphocytes found in the body.
 The reason for the preferential loss of mucosal CD4+ T cells is that the majority of mucosal CD4+ T cells express the CCR5 protein which HIV uses as a co-receptor to gain access to the cells, whereas only a small fraction of CD4+ T cells in the bloodstream do so.
 A specific genetic change that alters the CCR5 protein when present in both chromosomes very effectively prevents HIV-1 infection.

 HIV seeks out and destroys CCR5 expressing CD4+ T cells during acute infection.
 A vigorous immune response eventually controls the infection and initiates the clinically latent phase.
 CD4+ T cells in mucosal tissues remain particularly affected.
 Continuous HIV replication causes a state of generalized immune activation persisting throughout the chronic phase.
 Immune activation, which is reflected by the increased activation state of immune cells and release of pro-inflammatory cytokines, results from the activity of several HIV gene products and the immune response to ongoing HIV replication.
 It is also linked to the breakdown of the immune surveillance system of the gastrointestinal mucosal barrier caused by the depletion of mucosal CD4+ T cells during the acute phase of disease.

+HIV/AIDS related eye diseases are common among people living with this disease worldwide.
+Among these diseases, HIV retinopathy is the most common condition.
+This condition is seen in 40% to 60% of HIV positive patients.
+It is also the most common cause of loss of vision in these patients.